ocpi/ocpi/mod_locations_and_evses.md

 ## 2. Flow and Lifecycle

-When the operator creates locations and EVSEs they push them to the CPOs by calling [POST](#321-post-method) on their location endpoint.
+When a CPO creates locations and EVSEs they push them to the MSPs by calling [POST](#321-post-method) on their location endpoint.
 This creates an inheritance (A) of the newly created object.
 Providers who do not support push mode need to call [GET](#311-get-method) on the operator's location endpoint to receive